 - Storage—How are you going to store the original imagery you received?
 The optimized imagery?
-You may store them in the same place, or you may decide you want to store the original data locally and the optimized data in the cloud.
+You may store them in the same place or you may decide you want to store the original data locally and store the optimized data in the cloud.

 - Management—If you have collections of imagery, you'll need to create mosaic datasets to manage them.
 Where are you going to author these mosaic datasets: locally or in the cloud?
 (It's best to author mosaic datasets wherever you're storing your imagery.)

 - Sharing—What will end users (or applications) need to do with the imagery: visualization or analysis?
 Is it enough to serve tile cache, or will users need dynamic image services to do on-the-fly processing or perform analytics?

 - Perform analytics—Will you want to analyze your data using ArcGIS Pro, use distributed cloud-based raster analytics, or have no need to set up any infrastructure?